TheNotary/adventure_channel/README.md

 #### !j | !join

-Type !j to join the battle, this command will likely be deprecated since joining the battle can be inferred by performing game actions.
+Type !j to join the battle, this command will likely be deprecated since joining the battle can be inferred by performing game acts.

 ```
 ```